 BPH Energy overview

 BPH Energy Limited, together with its subsidiaries, engages in the biomedical research, and oil and gas exploration activities in Australia.
-It is developing HLS5, a tumor suppressor gene primarily for liver cancer; and brain anaesthesia monitoring system for use during surgeries.
-The company also holds interest in RL1 oil and gas assets located in the onshore Bonaparte basin of Western Australia and Northern Territory; and 85% interest in the petroleum exploration permit 11 asset located in the offshore Sydney basin.
+It is developing Brain Anaesthesia Response (BAR) Monitor, a device that measures a patient's brain electrical activity to indicate the response to drugs administered during surgery; and HLS5 Tumour Suppress Gene, a genetic marker for early and accurate cancer detection.
+The company also holds 100% interest in RL1 oil and gas assets located in the onshore Bonaparte basin in northern Australia; and 85% interest in the petroleum exploration permit 11 asset located in the offshore Sydney basin.
+In addition, it is involved in the medicinal cannabis business.
 The company was formerly known as BioPharmica Limited.
 BPH Energy Limited was incorporated in 2001 and is based in North Perth, Australia.

 Frequently asked questions